Kagwep/oware-game/README.md

 ## Features

-- **Smart Contracts with Dojo**: The game logic is implemented as a smart contracts using Solidity, ensuring transparency and security.
+- **Smart Contracts with Dojo**: The game logic is implemented using dojo provable game engine.

-- **Argent**: The game leverages the Areon blockchain network, providing a decentralized infrastructure for secure and transparent transactions.
-Players can interact with the game using Argent.
+- **Giza Orion**: Framework dedicated to Provable Machine Learning.
+It provides essential components and a new ONNX runtime for building our Provable AI Oware Agent.

-- **3D Visualization with Babylon.js and Blender**: Immerse yourself in the Oware world with 3D visualization powered by Babylon.js.
+- **3D Visualization with Babylon.js and Blender**: The Oware world with 3D visualization powered by Babylon.js.
 The models are created using Blender, ensuring a visually appealing and engaging gaming experience.

 - **OWR Token**: Oware introduces the OWR token, a digital asset within the game.
 Players can earn and trade OWR tokens as rewards for their achievements.

 ## Development Setup

-1. **Install Dependencies**: Run `npm install` to install the necessary dependencies.

-2. **Compile Contracts**: Use Hardhat to compile the Solidity smart contracts with `npx hardhat compile`.

-3. **Deploy Contracts**: Deploy the contracts to the Aerum network using `npx hardhat deploy`.

-4. **Run Locally**: Test the game locally with Hardhat Network or deploy it to a testnet `np`.

 ## How to Set-Up
 1. Oware is played on a board with 12 large play spaces (houses) around the outside of the board and one large score house for each player in the center.